code4fukui/jsmediatags-es/README.md

 # JS MediaTags ESmodules

-The ESmodules version of https://github.com/aadsm/jsmediatags
+The JavaScript/ESmodules version of https://github.com/aadsm/jsmediatags

 ## How to use